-In committing to this statement, governments acknowledge the important and on-going roles played by professional and industry organisations, and by staff and volunteer associations.
-This includes the policy and 'standards' setting roles played by the Forest Fire Management Group, the Australasian Fire and Emergency Service Authorities Council and Emergency Management Australia.
+In committing to this statement, the Australian Government and state and territory governments acknowledge the important and on-going roles played by professional and industry organisations, and by staff and volunteer associations.
+The Australian Government and state and territory governments acknowledge the policy and 'standards' setting roles played by the Forest Fire Management Group (established under the Standing Council on Primary Industries), the Australasian Fire and Emergency Service Authorities Council and Emergency Management Australia.
 The significance of the establishment in 2003 of Australia's first, nationally coordinated, multi-disciplinary bushfire research program (the Bushfire Cooperative Research Centre), and the importance of an on-going national research effort, is also acknowledged.